Psilocybin mushroom: Modern

 Inspired by the Wassons' Life article, Timothy Leary traveled to Mexico to experience psilocybin mushrooms himself.
 When he returned to Harvard in 1960, he and Richard Alpert started the Harvard Psilocybin Project, promoting psychological and religious studies of psilocybin and other psychedelic drugs.
 Alpert and Leary sought to conduct research with psilocybin on prisoners in the 1960s, testing its effects on recidivism.
 This experiment reviewed the subjects six months later, and found that the recidivism rate had decreased beyond their expectation, below 40%.
 This, and another experiment administering psilocybin to graduate divinity students, showed controversy.
 Shortly after Leary and Alpert were dismissed from their jobs by Harvard in 1963, they turned their attention toward promoting the psychedelic experience to the nascent hippie counterculture.

 The popularization of entheogens by the Wassons, Leary, Terence McKenna, Robert Anton Wilson, and many others led to an explosion in the use of psilocybin mushrooms throughout the world.
 By the early 1970s, many psilocybin mushroom species were described from temperate North America, Europe, and Asia and were widely collected.
-Books describing methods of cultivating large quantities of Psilocybe cubensis were also published.
+Books describing methods of cultivating large quantities of Psilocybe cubensis were also published, for instance Psilocybin: Magic Mushroom Grower's Guide (1976) by Terence McKenna and Dennis McKenna.
 The availability of psilocybin mushrooms from wild and cultivated sources has made them one of the most widely used psychedelic drugs.

 At present, psilocybin mushroom use has been reported among some groups spanning from central Mexico to Oaxaca, including groups of Nahua, Mixtecs, Mixe, Mazatecs, Zapotecs, and others.
 Psilocybin retreats such as MycoMeditations also exist in countries like Jamaica, where psilocybin mushrooms are legal.
 An important figure of mushroom usage in Mexico was María Sabina, who used native mushrooms, such as Psilocybe mexicana in her practice.

+Modern scientific and cultural interest in psilocybin mushrooms has continued to grow, especially because of renewed psychiatric and neuroscientific research in the 21st century.

 Society and culture

 Legal status

 The legality of the cultivation, possession, and sale of psilocybin mushrooms and psilocybin and psilocin varies from country to country.

 After Oregon Measure 109, in 2020, Oregon became the first US state to decriminalize psilocybin and legalize it for therapeutic use.
 However, selling psilocybin without being licensed may still attract fines or imprisonment.
 In 2022 Colorado legalized consumption, growing, and sharing for personal use, though sales are prohibited while regulations are being drafted.
-Other jurisdictions in the United States where psilocybin mushrooms are decriminalized include Ann Arbor and Detroit, Michigan; Oakland and Santa Cruz, California; Easthampton, Somerville, Northampton, and Cambridge, Massachusetts; Seattle, Washington; and Washington, DC.
+Other jurisdictions in the United States have decriminalized psilocybin mushrooms.

 Furthermore, buying spores of mushroom species containing psilocybin online in the United States is legal in all states except Georgia, Idaho and California.
 This is because only fruiting mushrooms and mycelium contain psilocybin, a federally banned substance.
 A technical caveat to consider, however, is that the distributed spores must not be intended to be used for cultivation, but allowed for microscopy purposes.